iairu/shortcut/README.md

 - Offers to move app to Applications and add to Dock

 ## Requirements
-- MacOS
+- macOS
-- Zsh shell
+- Zsh shell (pre-installed on macOS)
-- curl
+- curl (pre-installed on macOS)
 - Internet connection

 ## Usage